FernandoBasso/devhowto/cmdline/bash-and-unicode.md

 In this article, we'll explore some use cases and examples on the topic.

 :::{note} Set your bash PS1 prompt
-To follow along with this examples, set your bash PS1 prompt to this:
+To follow along with thise examples, set your bash PS1 prompt to this:

 ```bash
 PS1='$ '